Moving to campus Brochure

 If possible, you and your roommate(s) should decide in advance whether one of you will bring amenities or whether you would like to buy things like rugs, and so on, after you get to campus.
 Each student is provided a bed, dresser, desk and chair along with a Resnet (internet) port per person and wireless internet.
 Each room is also furnished with at least one closet, window shades and a Husky Cable port.

 - Air-tight food-storage containers

-- Bike Helmet – Visit the hubway to participate in this city-wide program
+- Bike Helmet – Visit BlueBikes to participate in the city-wide bike sharing program

 - Clock radio/alarm clock

 - Clothes hangers

 - Extra-long twin sheets (sometimes labeled Collegiate Twin Sheets) that will fit all University beds, which are commonly 80 inches long

 - Flashlight & batteries

 - Iron and ironing board

 - Power outlet strip (12 or 14-gauge wire)